RuPaul’s Drag Race Season 10 Winner Aquaria on Victory, Vigilance, and the Vixen

 What do you hope will be your contribution to the queer community as one of its new leaders and luminaries?

 So crazy, right?
 For now, I have a lot of things coming up.
 Mostly just a lot of bookings, which is fabulous because I love traveling around.
 I love meeting fans and I love bringing my drag to all parts of the world.
-Even the midwest — I don’t even mind it when it’s the midwest.
-Besides that, I love being in control of as many details of my drag as possible, whether it is me selling my outfits, designing my outfits, painting my nails, my performances and being able to create personalized numbers and original content to perform.
+Even the Midwest — I don’t even mind it when it’s the Midwest.
+Besides that, I love being in control of as many details of my drag as possible, whether it is me selling my outfits, designing my outfits, painting my nails, my performances, and being able to create personalized numbers and original content to perform.
 I actually have a song that just came out today called “Burn Rubber.”
 Available on iTunes and Spotify!
 I’ve always wanted to be a pop star of sorts because I love the whole touring gig.
 I love the whole Blonde Ambition fantasy.

 The Vixen was very Team Aquaria last night.
 We didn’t get to see that relationship blossom, so how did it grow from that tough moment in Untucked to the way it is now?

 On the show, there are many instances where we are specifically not supposed to talk so it all doesn’t regress when the cameras aren’t rolling.
-Me and The Vixen, ever since we spoke in Untucked on episode three, I knew to back off.
+Me and the Vixen, ever since we spoke in Untucked on episode three, I knew to back off.
 I also knew that I needed to look into myself to see where my issue came from with that, and how I can try not to have that happen again in the future because clearly this was the misunderstanding of misunderstandings.
-But I think The Vixen knows, and I knew, that I was not truly intending to be rotted, gutted, and evil.
+But I think the Vixen knows, and I knew, that I was not truly intending to be rotted, gutted, and evil.
 So we just kind of steered clear of each other.
 I took myself out of the group situation and took a second to breathe and be like, “Okay, Aquaria, just do your drag and over time things will mend themselves.”

 So then, we had a really meaningful moment, which was unfortunately not captured on camera.
 We were just out passing each other, grabbing supplies from our supply rack, and she mentioned that she thought I should have won the reading challenge that day.
 Whether my reads were actually that good or not, or whatever, that was like an olive branch to give me the head’s up that we were cool.
 That was the moment I knew things were good.
 We are very passionate people and we are very similar when it comes to our feelings, so I knew that at some point we’d butt heads.
 And we sure as hell did.
 But I know that a really great friendship came from that.
 I’m very grateful.